uisautomation/media-webapp/doc/developer.rst

 Run the development server
 ``````````````````````````

-The development web server may now be run:
+Django comes with a development web server which can be run via:

 .. code:: bash